-Many of these travelers from Asia settled all over North America.
-We know their descendants as the different tribes of Native Americans (also called American Indians, First People, or First Nations).
+Many of the travelers from Asia settled all over North America.
+We know their descendants as Indigenous people (also called, depending on the region, First Peoples, First Nations, Native Americans, and American Indians).

 Long before people crossed the Bering Strait and populated North and South America, wild horses lived on the North American continent.
 Their fossils have been found by scientists.
-Very early horses were quite different from the horses we see today: they were only one foot tall!
+Very early horses were quite different from the horses we see today-they were only one foot tall!
 No one knows why, but these horses disappeared, maybe by traveling across the Bering Strait, or perhaps because major changes in the climate caused them to die out.
 There were no more horses in North or

-South America until Spanish explorers brought them in the 1500s.
+South America until Spanish explorers brought them in the

 As is the case all over the world, the people who populated North and South America lived in many different ways, developing their particular cultures and lifestyles in relationship to their environment.
-In fourth grade you probably studied the Native Americans of the area where you live.
-Indian tribes all over the continent had different ways of adapting to what was around them.
-The Great Plains Indians depended on the buffalo and built homes either of sod or buffalo skin; Indians in the Northwest lived in homes made of wood and bark, and those on the coast were fishermen; the Arctic Indians depended on ice, seals, and whales.
+In fourth grade, you probably studied the Indigenous people in the area where you live.
+First Nations all over the continent had different ways of adapting to what was around them.
+The Great Plains tribes depended on the buffalo, which is also called American bison.
+They built homes either of sod or buffalo skin.
+Indigenous people in the Northwest lived in homes made of wood and bark, and those on the coast were fishermen.
+The Arctic First Nations depended on ice, seals, and whales.

-Later, when horses became re-established in North America, they made a huge difference in the lives of many Native American tribes.
+Later, when horses were re-established in North America, they made a huge difference in the lives of many Indigenous tribes.
 The ability to ride horses meant people could cover many miles in a short time.
 Horses could be used to carry supplies and pull carts of different kinds.
-Horses also changed the way Indian tribes engaged in battle and the way they hunted.
+Horses also changed the way some Indigenous people engaged in battle and hunted.

 After crossing the Bering Strait, the new inhabitants of North America were left alone for a very long time.
 Then, around 1,000 years ago, the first Europeans came to explore the continent.
 They were Vikings from the part of the world that is now Norway, Iceland, and Greenland.
-It is amazing to think of these people traveling so far across the ocean because the Viking boats were open-they didn't have closed areas, like the boats that crossed the ocean from Europe much later.
+It is amazing to think of these people traveling so far across the ocean because the Viking boats were open-they didn't have closed areas like the boats that crossed the ocean from Europe much later.
 Remains of a Viking camp have been found on the island of Newfoundland, and historians think that an adventurer named Leif Erickson started a settlement there.
 Erickson and his crew found grapevines, and named their camp Vineland or Vinland after the grapes.
 The story of Erickson's adventures (and the explorations of his father before him and his daughter after him) was passed down through many generations of Vikings and eventually written down.
-Some is myth, but some no doubt actually happened.
+Most of it is myth, but some of the story no doubt actually happened.
 Of course, many facts are missing, and we still don't really know why the Vikings left their settlement in North America.
 About 500 years went by between the Vikings' visit and the arrival of more Europeans.